- What is this lawsuit about?

 - Your Fortnite or Rocket League account number(s);

-- A statement that you believe you are a Settlement Class Member;
+- A statement that you believed you are a Settlement Class Member;

 - The specific grounds for the objection;

-- All documents or writings that you wish the Court to consider;
+- All documents or writings that you wished the Court to consider;

 - The name and contact information of any and all attorneys representing, advising, or in any way assisting you in connection with the preparation or submission of the objection or who may profit from the pursuit of the objection;